peteroupc/html3dutil/doc/Transform.md

 <a name='Transform_getQuaternion'></a>
 ### Transform#getQuaternion()

-Returns a copy of the rotation of an object in the form of a <a href="tutorial-glmath.md">quaternion</a>.
+Returns a copy of the rotation of an object in the form of a glmath.

 #### Return Value